Change (band)

 Change is an Italian-American post-disco group formed in Bologna, Italy, in 1979 by businessman and executive producer Jacques Fred Petrus (1948–1987) and Mauro Malavasi (born 1957).
 They were heavily influenced by the disco band Chic.
 The current incarnation of the group formed in 2018.

 Career

 Concept

 Change was initially formed in early 1979 as a studio band with a revolving stable of musicians, led by businessman and executive producer Jacques Fred Petrus, with the majority of songwriting and production carried out by Mauro Malavasi and Davide Romani.

-The band's dual Italian and American identity was a result of a production system in which the music, excepting the vocals, were written and recorded by Italian collaborators in studios such as Fonoprint Studios, Bologna, Italy.
+The band's dual Italian and American identity was a result of a production system in which the music, excepting the vocals, were written and recorded by Italian famed sound engineer Maurizio Biancani over the Fonoprint Studios, Bologna, Italy.
 These backing tracks were then sent to the USA where vocals were added by American performers, before being mixed into finalised versions in major studios such as the Power Station in New York City.